DaveParillo/intermediate-cpp/_sources/pointers/pointers.rst

       return 0;
     }

-How this is typically used is to provide an ability to change the behavior of programs using command line 'switches' specified by the user when the program is run.
+Typically, this is used to provide an ability to change the behavior of programs using command line 'switches' specified by the user when the program is run.
 The following example takes 3 arguments: